Christian Yelich Preview, Player Props: Brewers vs. Cubs

 Cubs Pitching Rankings

-- The 8.6 strikeouts per nine innings compiled by the Cubs pitching staff ranks 19th in the league.
+- The Cubs pitching staff is 18th in MLB with a collective 8.6 strikeouts per nine innings.

-- The Cubs have a 4.15 team ERA that ranks 15th across all league pitching staffs.
+- The Cubs have a 4.14 team ERA that ranks 14th among all league pitching staffs.

-- Cubs pitchers combine to surrender 176 home runs (1.1 per game), the sixth-fewest in baseball.
+- Cubs pitchers combine to give up the fifth-fewest home runs in baseball (176 total, 1.1 per game).

-- His last appearance was on Thursday, Sept.
-21 against the Pittsburgh Pirates, when the righty threw six innings, surrendering one earned run while giving up seven hits.
+- The left-hander last appeared on Sunday against the Colorado Rockies, when he threw six innings, allowing three earned runs while giving up four hits.

-- The 33-year-old has amassed an ERA of 3.80, with 6.2 strikeouts per nine innings, in 23 games this season.
-Opponents have a .256 batting average against him.
+- The 24-year-old has put up a 3.00 ERA and 6.3 strikeouts per nine innings across six games this season, while allowing a batting average of .225 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.